CP Group says keen to buy Tesco's Thai operations if put up for sale

 The British retailer, whose shares are down 42 percent this year, has not announced plans to exit any Asian markets.
 Tesco's new CEO Dave Lewis, in the job for less than three months, is battling an accounting scandal and a severe slowdown in sales at home.

-On another deal where there has been speculation about CP Group's involvement, Dhanin said the group had been in talks to buy a stake in LH Bank PCL, which is owned by LH Financial Group, but no deal was reached.
+On another deal where there has been speculation about CP Group's involvement, Dhanin said the group had been in talks to buy a stake in LH Bank PCL, which is owned by LH Financial Group (LHBANK.BK), but no deal was reached.

 Dhanin, whose businesses now span farms, grain trading, foods, retail, real estate, auto, banking and telecommunications, said CP Group is also looking for opportunities to buy assets overseas.

-In 2013, CP Group emerged as a surprise buyer for global bank HSBC Plc's $9.4 billion stake in Ping An Insurance Group Co of China Ltd.
+In 2013, CP Group emerged as a surprise buyer for global bank HSBC Plc's (HSBA.L) $9.4 billion stake in Ping An Insurance Group Co of China Ltd (601318.SS).

 (Additional reporting by Manunphattr Dhanananphorn; Writing by Viparat Jantraprap; Editing by Muralikumar Anantharaman)